 Articles and artwork like these are only possible through your contributions.
 Please donate today to sustain the wellbeing of artists, writers, healers, and LGBTQ2IA+ people of color.

 You can also support our team by picking up

 a Rest for Resistance print zine.

 The photo is in black and white.
 Two people are seated at a large round dining table, in an open space with high ceilings.
 Both are resting their heads on their hands and looking ahead with a blank expression.
 They are both dark-skinned and wearing black shirts.
 The person at the front of the image has long braids pulled into a ponytail.
 The other person's hair is worn natural in a ponytail, and they have on glasses.

-Seynabou (Nanette) Thiam is an African queer artist living in D.C. after 27 years of hopping around the globe.
-Photography, writing, painting and henna tattooing are a few of her loves.
-She is also an energetic healer and loves to read the tarot for herself and others.
-See her artwork at @negrotesque and @twocameracats on Instagram.
+Zayn Thiam is an African queer artist living in D.C. after 27 years of hopping around the globe.
+Photography, writing, painting and henna tattooing are a few of their loves.
+They are also an energetic healer and love to read the tarot for themself and others.
+See their artwork at @negrotesque and @twocameracats on Instagram.

 Asher_Jak is a twenty something year old black antibinary dyke.
 She’s an awkward nerd who really enjoys tea, discourse, and playing Dream Daddy.